ContainerSolutions/cloud-native-patterns/_technical/metrics-over-logs.md

 ## Consequently

+The team can get a clear, centralized  view on the overall health of the system and its components.

 {:.plusminus}
 - {:.plus} Log data is greatly simplified and reduced (saving cost).
 - {:.plus} When logs are needed (to debug an issue) finding the relevant logs becomes much easier.